-Unfortunately, the 2017 season has been cancelled.
-Check back in the new year for 2018 dates.
+We’re sorry to say we’re not offering workshops in Door County in 2018.
+Check back in the new year for 2019 dates.
 See you next year!

 IN DOOR COUNTY, WISCONSIN

-Every summer we offer intensives in the work of American theater legends Viola Spolin and Paul Sills.
+We offer summer intensives in the work of American theater legends Viola Spolin and Paul Sills.
 Actors, theater students, teachers, directors and other players are invited to attend.
 Workshops are held in studios at the Sills family farm in Door County, Wisconsin, a famous vacation destination on the beautiful peninsula in Lake Michigan.
 Intensives offers ten sessions in five days — 25 hours of play, with long lunch breaks in which to explore the area.

 Theater Game Intensive